metsean/metsean.github.io/_posts/2019-7-1-Combined-model.md

 ## Testing the model

 Let's try out the combined model on some sites around Wellington.
-Presented here are
+Shown below are wind expectancies for a sheltered site in the downtown CBD, and 2 exposed sites on the southern hills of Wellington.

 | Site 1 : Wellington CBD |
 |![report]({{ site.baseurl }}/images/sim-41.2935_174.7761.png "CBD")|